Italian Army: World War II

-The Italian Expeditionary Corps in Russia fought under General Giovanni Messe, who acknowledged the limitations of his Corps in material and equipment and thus was relieved of his command on November 1, 1942.
-When the Soviet offensive Operation Saturn began on December 12, 1942 the Italian 8th Army was quickly crushed.
+The Italian Expeditionary Corps in Russia fought under General Giovanni Messe, who acknowledged the limitations of his Corps in material and equipment and thus was relieved of his command on 1 November 1942.
+When the Soviet offensive Operation Saturn began on 12 December 1942 the Italian 8th Army was quickly crushed.
 Only about a third of its troops managed to escape the Soviet cauldron, including from the three Alpini Divisions Tridentina, Julia and Cuneense.

-In North Africa, the Italian 132 Armored Division Ariete and the 185 Airborne Division Folgore fought to total annihilation at the Second Battle of El Alamein.
+In North Africa, the Italian 132nd Armored Division "Ariete" and the 185th Infantry Division "Folgore" fought to total annihilation at the Second Battle of El Alamein.
 Although the battle was lost, the determined resistance of the Italian soldiers at the Battle of Keren in East Africa is still commemorated today by the Italian military.

 After the Axis defeat in Tunisia, the morale of the Italian troops dropped.
-Once the Allies landed in Sicily on July 10, 1943, most Italian Coastal divisions simply dissolved.
+Once the Allies landed in Sicily on 10 July 1943, most Italian Coastal divisions simply dissolved.
 The sagging morale led to the overthrow of Italian dictator Benito Mussolini by King Victor Emmanuel III of Italy 15 days later.

-In September 1943, Italy made an armistice with the Allies and split into the Italian Social Republic – effectively a puppet state of Germany – in the north and that of the Badoglio government in the south.
+In September 1943, Italy made an armistice with the Allies, after this Germany invaded Italy, split into the Italian Social Republic – effectively a puppet state of Germany – in the north and that of the Badoglio government in the south.
 The Italian Co-Belligerent Army (Esercito Cobelligerante Italiano) was the army of the Italian royalist forces fighting on the side of the Allies in southern Italy after the Allied armistice with Italy in September 1943.
 The Italian soldiers fighting in this army no longer fought for Benito Mussolini as their allegiance was to King Victor Emmanuel and to Marshal of Italy (Maresciallo d'Italia) Pietro Badoglio, the men who ousted Mussolini.

 Cold War

-The kingdom was replaced by a Republic in June 1946, and the Royal Army changed its name to become the Italian Army ("Esercito Italiano").
+Following the 2 June 1946 Italian institutional referendum, on 10 June the kingdom was replaced by a Republic, and the Royal Army changed its name to become the Italian Army ("Esercito Italiano").
 Initially, the army fielded five infantry divisions, created from the five combat groups of the Italian Co-belligerent Army and equipped with British material.
 Additionally the army fielded three internal security divisions without heavy equipment to garrison the country's two major islands: